How to position your product

 What is a product positioning statement?

 Once your positioning is defined, create a brief product positioning statement that describes your target audience, what sets your product apart, and why customers should care about it.
 Here is an example of a positioning statement template:

 For [group of users] that [need/want], [company/product] is a [category/solution] that uniquely solves this by [benefit].

 It would be helpful to use an example company to talk through this.
 Let’s use Fredwin Cycling, a fictitious company that builds a cycling app.
 The target market is predominantly cycling enthusiasts who are interested in improving their fitness.
 Your customer and market research reveals that users are concerned about their health but are struggling to stick with an exercise program.
 Users want to stay motivated by connecting with like-minded friends.
 The product addresses this need by providing a social cycling community that promotes friendly competition and tracks workout performance.

 Here is an example of a product positioning statement for Fredwin Cycling:

-For cyclists that want to connect with other athletes, Fredwin Cycling is the leading social fitness application that uniquely brings the cycling community together by promoting healthy competition.
+For cyclists who want to connect with other athletes, Fredwin Cycling is the leading social fitness application that uniquely brings the cycling community together by promoting healthy competition.

 What influences how a product is perceived?

 Your product positioning shapes how you want your product to be known in the market.
 But there are many different factors that can affect how your product is perceived.
 The major influence is what customers experience when they actually use your product and interact with your company.
 It is the summation of the Complete Product Experience (CPE) that determines what customers think and feel about your product.